Hogna ingens: Taxonomy

 Hogna ingens was first formally described as Lycosa ingens in 1857 by the English naturalist John Blackwall based on two female specimens found hiding under a stone on one of the Desertas Islands and sent to Blackwall by James Yate Johnson.
 This species is now classified in the genus Hogna within the family Lycosidae, the wolf spiders.

 Biology

 Coloration is grey and black with white spots on the legs.

-The spider hides under rocks and crevices on this volcanic island, but its habitat is being invaded by the grass Phalaris aquatica, while the native vegetation is damaged by introduced goats and rabbits.
+The spider hides under rocks and crevices on the volcanic island of Deserta Grande, but its habitat is being invaded by the grass Phalaris aquatica, while the native vegetation is damaged by introduced goats and rabbits.
 The spider preys on smaller relatives, millipedes, insects, and even small lizards.
 It is capable of delivering a painful and venomous bite to humans.

 Adult numbers have been estimated at less than 5,000, making it one of the rarest wolf spider species.
 It is also believed to be one of the largest wolf spiders on earth, with a 12 cm leg span for the female, somewhat smaller for the male (the Latin ingens means "huge" or "monstrous").